home-assistant/home-assistant.io/source/_integrations/brunt.markdown

 ha_config_flow: true
 ---

-The `brunt` platform allows one to control Blind Engines by [Brunt](https://www.brunt.co).
-To use this sensor, you need a Brunt App Account.
+The `brunt` integration allows one to control Blind Engines by [Brunt](https://www.brunt.co).
+To use it, you need a Brunt App Account.
 All Brunt Blind devices registered to your account are automatically added to your Home Assistant with the names given them through the Brunt app.

 <div class='note warning'>
 This integration is not affiliated with Brunt and retrieves data from the endpoints of the mobile application.
 Use at your own risk.